-1 SEC.
-2. Section 43870 is added to the Health and Safety Code, 2 to read:

-- 43870. (a) For purposes of this section, the following terms have the following meanings: - (1) "Green Credit Reserve" or "Reserve" means the Low Carbon and Renewable Fuels Credit Reserve. - (2) "LCFS" means the Low Carbon Fuel Standard administered by the state board pursuant to Sections 95480 to 95490, inclusive, of Title 17 of the California Code of Regulations. - (3) "RFS" means the Renewable Fuel Standard administered by the United States Environmental Protection Agency pursuant to the federal Energy Policy Act of 2005 as later modified by the federal Energy Independence and Security Act of 2007 and any future modifications to that program. - (4) "LCFS credit" means a marketable credit associated with the production and use of a low carbon fuel pursuant to the requirements of the state LCFS. - (5) "RFS credit" means a marketable credit, also referred to in the RFS as a Renewable Identification Number, or RIN, that is associated with the production and use of a renewable fuel pursuant to the requirements of the federal RFS. - (b) Not later than June 30, 2015, the Governor shall designate a state agency to establish and administer a Green Credit Reserve.
-The purpose of the Reserve shall be to facilitate and encourage the development of renewable and low carbon transportation fuel projects in California by providing stability and predictability for the value of credits generated by the production of those fuels pursuant to the LCFS and RFS. - (c) In order to carry out its purpose, the Green Credit Reserve shall do all of the following: - (1) Enter, at the discretion of the Reserve, into long-term contracts with developers of projects, as defined in subdivision (d), that are intended to produce renewable transportation fuels in California that qualify for the state's LCFS and the federal RFS.
-The contracts shall commit the Reserve to purchase credits, at a price established pursuant to paragraph (2), when the project developer produces qualifying fuel. - (2) Guarantee, at the time of contract execution, a price or price schedule for the purchase of LCFS and RFS credits.
+- 3 (g) A-The Reserve will provide stability and predictability for 4 the value of LCFS and RFS credits and allow project developers 5 to obtain long-term financing based on the full value of the project.
+6 It additionally will stimulate innovation, create jobs in California, 7 and further enhance the ability of parties subject to the LCFS and 8 RFS to comply. - 9 SEC.
+2. Section 43870 is added to the Health and Safety Code, to read: - 43870. (a) For purposes of this section, the following terms have the following meanings: - (1) "Green Credit Reserve" or "Reserve" means the Low Carbon and Renewable Fuels Credit Reserve. - (2) "LCFS" means the Low Carbon Fuel Standard administered by the state board pursuant to Sections 95480 to 95490, inclusive, of Title 17 of the California Code of Regulations. - (3) "RFS" means the Renewable Fuel Standard administered by the United States Environmental Protection Agency pursuant to the federal Energy Policy Act of 2005 as later modified by the federal Energy Independence and Security Act of 2007 and any future modifications to that program. - (4) "LCFS credit" means a marketable credit associated with the production and use of a low carbon fuel pursuant to the requirements of the state LCFS. - (5) "RFS credit" means a marketable credit, also referred to in the RFS as a Renewable Identification Number, or RIN, that is associated with the production and use of a renewable fuel pursuant to the requirements of the federal RFS. - (b) Not later than June 30, 2015, the Governor shall designate a state agency to establish and administer a Green Credit Reserve.
+The purpose of the Reserve shall be to facilitate and encourage the development of renewable and low carbon transportation-fuel projects fuels produced in California from in-state feedstocks by providing stability and predictability for the value of credits generated by the production of those fuels pursuant to the LCFS and RFS. - 38 (c) In order to carry out its purpose, the Green Credit Reserve shall do all of the following: